wp-plugins/gwolle-gb/readme.txt

 * Frontend: Make it possible for an admin to reply to an entry (extra db field).
 * Widget: Add option to not show admin entries.
 * Widget: Add option to select number of words.
-* Settings: Have button disabled with certain options, untill checkbox is clicked.
-* Settings: Save all tabs when saving.
 * SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).

 = API, add an entry =